Thomas Stretch

-Thomas Stretch (March 30, 1697 – October 19, 1765) was an American clockmaker and a founder and first governor of the Colony in Schuylkill, later known as the State in Schuylkill, or Schuylkill Fishing Company.
+Thomas Stretch (March 30, 1697 – October 19, 1765) was an American clockmaker, founder and first governor of the Colony in Schuylkill, later known as the State in Schuylkill, or Schuylkill Fishing Company.
 In 1753, he erected the first clock at Independence Hall in Philadelphia, a large clock dial and masonry clock case at the west end of the structure.

 Early life and education

 Stretch was born in Staffordshire, England, on March 30, 1697.
 In 1702, along with his father Peter Stretch, he came to Philadelphia in what was then the colonial-era Province of Pennsylvania.
 The earliest known clockmakers in Leek, Staffordshire were members of the Quaker family named Stretch.
 Samuel Stretch, Peter Stretch's uncle, was making lantern clocks in Leek in 1670.

 Career

 Clockmaker

 The "Sign of the Dial" at Front and Chestnut Streets in Philadelphia, where Stretch apprenticed and plied his trade as a clockmaker at a location known as Peter Stretch's Corner, which he inherited from his father in 1746.